stelzinga/MF/MGT_80.Tools.md

 ### Delegating Conundrum
 There are several conundrums in Delegation.

 1. No time to delegate
-2. No time to perform oversight
-3. Accountability suggests knowing all of the delegated Process.

-### 1. No time to delegate
 This conundrum refers to investing time to delegate a Process, i.e. In order to delegate, effort has to be done, see [### Delegation Workflow].
 An often heard reason to not delegate is because of that.

-### 2. No time to perform Oversight
+2. No time to perform Oversight
 Similar as 1., Oversight takes time which is scarce.

-### 3. Accountability suggest knowing all
+3. Accountability suggest knowing all
 Being accountable does not mean knowing the details of Processes that yield the Results for which the delegator is accountable.
 However, the delegator does need to understand the Result and should have the ability to understand the Process if necessary.

 It is true that the effort to Delegate + performing Oversight should be less than the actual time to perform the delegated Process, at least from a delegator perspective.
-However, the advantages to the delegatee are still relevant, and in the long run the time saved by a delegator might increase with more delegation simply because of the increased skills.
+However, the advantages to the delegatee are still relevant, and in the long run the time saved by a delegator might increase with more delegation being possible for other tasks, simply because of the overall increased skills.

 ### Delegating and Activities
 Within the Venture there are most often many Activities.
-A Manager  of a Venture does not manage the day to day of each Activity witin the Venture and for all intents and purposes delegates day to day Management i..e. the Objectives to the Manager of the Activity.
+A Manager  of a Venture does not manage the day to day of each Activity within the Venture and for all intents and purposes delegates day to day Management i..e., the Objectives to the Manager of the Activity.
 See also [## Activities Definition] and [## Objective Definition].

 ### Delegating and MSS
 The MSS, see [## MSS] has an embedded logic to capture what is, and what is not delegated.
 ________________________________________